25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 10. Memorandum and Articles of Association (for private limited companies)

-Ensuring all documentation is complete and accurate is vital to avoid delays in the registration process.
+Here, is the ensuring all documentation that is complete and accurate is vital to avoid delays in the private hospital registration in Nepal.

 Large Hospital Registration Process with Health Ministry in Nepal

-The registration process for a 25-100 bed hospital in Nepal follows a structured pathway:
+The registration process for a 25-100 bedded hospital requirements in Nepal follows a structured pathway:

 1. Pre-application consultation: Schedule a meeting with the MoHP to discuss the project and understand specific requirements.